-This web-site is essentially a note-book that I don't mind other folk reading – its real purpose is to be a place: in which I can record my thoughts and explorations of various topics; that I can access from anywhere with a web browser and an internet connection.
+This web-site is primarily a note-book that I don't mind other folk reading – its real purpose is to be a place: in which I can record my thoughts and explorations of various topics; that I can access from anywhere with a web browser and an internet connection.
 Parts of it may, none the less, be of interest to others; I'll let you be the judge of that.
 The major entry-points are:

 I did my degree in mathematics, specializing in theoretical physics; I still dabble in both.
 My writings here use a notation designed for plain text (via a cruder precursor) and the mathematics is divided between an older area which is more chaotic and a newer area in which I aim to be more disciplined.
 The former contains more material; the latter is somewhat more focussed on the needs of theoretical physics.